Over Quota, Fairness and Preemption

 Click CREATE TRAINING

-Step 4: Submitting the first training workload (team-b)
+Step 4: Submitting the First Training Workload (team-b)

 Go to the Workload Manager → Workloads